Child Custody

 Is Texas a 50/50 Custody State?

-In Texas, 50/50 custody means both parents have equal physical custody of their children.
-This means that the children spend equal time living with each parent.
+In Texas, 50/50 custody means both parents have equal physical custody of their children, allowing them to spend equal time living with each parent.
 50/50 custody can be structured in a few different ways, and the best way for your family will depend on your specific circumstances.

 One common way to structure 50/50 custody is to have the children spend one week with each parent.
 This is known as a "week on/week off" schedule.
 Another common way to structure 50/50 custody is to have the children spend every other weekend with one parent and the weekdays with the other.
 This is known as a "2-2-3" schedule.